ilcapitanomaldini/blog/_posts/2021-3-04-Swift-iOS-Quick-Ref.md

 ## iOS

+ - __App ID__ is an object in Member Center with lots of metadata including: App ID Description, App ID Prefix(hash in Team ID format), App ID Suffix(Bundle ID), App Services. __Bundle ID__ is a reverse-domain name style string, defined in Xcode, uniquely identifies an Application Bundle on a device or simulator, must have a matching App ID registered with Apple in order to deploy, used to distinguish app updates vs. new apps. __Team ID__ is a 10 character alphanumeric hash. __SKU__ is Stock Keeping Unit that Apple doesn't do anything with, displays on reports generated for our record keeping.

  - Static vs. dynamic libraries/frameworks:
  	Libraries are files that define pieces of code and data that are not a part of your Xcode target.
 Libraries fall into two categories based on how they are linked to the app:
 	Static libraries — .a